r-dent/EliminationMenu/README.md

         EliminationMenu.Item(value: UIImage(named: "filename"), title: "Third"), // You can use values of any kind.
         EliminationMenu.Item(value: "...or a view", title: "Fourth")
     ]

+## License

+`EliminationMenu` is available under the MIT license.
+See the LICENSE file for more info.